A History of Hickory Grove UMC

 The current property was deeded to the Hickory Grove trustees in 1808 for a place of worship.
 The original eight members were Hugh Little, Thankful Little, Polly Ann Little, James White, John Gordon, John Hiatt, and Pattie Hiatt.
 They began work on a little log building right away.

-Sometime around 1830 a church was built, and membership grew subsequently.
-In the 1840s, a brush arbor was built to accommodate camp meetings.
+In 1829, the first sanctuary was built, and membership grew subsequently.
+In 1840, a brush arbor was built to accommodate camp meetings.
 Camp Meetings were a quintessential part of America’s Second Great Awakening.
 Families would gather for days on end to hear preaching, receive communion and enjoy Christian fellowship.
 Some camp meetings still meet to this day, but Hickory Grove ceased meeting in 1861.

 In the mid-1800s Hickory Grove joined the Methodist Protestant Church, a split from the Methodist Episcopal Church.
 (They would later merge in the 1930s).